School of Education

 Why choose this course?

-We recognise that you will have a unique learning journey and we will maximise your potential through a wide variety of assessment choices such as presentations, written assessments, reflective journals, report writing, peer mentoring, and written plans.
-Our course does not include any exams and we work hard to make our assessments inclusive and relevant to your career goals.
-We usually teach in smaller classroom-based student groups, as opposed to larger lecture theatres, to give you a supportive and personalised learning experience and our staff work hard to help develop the confidence of our students.
+Work experience placements are an integral part of the course and can be negotiated in a variety of settings such as schools, colleges, children’s centres, charities, pupil referral units, prisons, youth centres, and other relevant settings.
+We recognise that you will have a unique learning journey, and we will maximise your potential through a wide variety of assessment choices such as presentations, written assessments, reflective journals, report writing, peer mentoring and written plans.
+Our course does not include any exams, and we have designed our assessments to ensure they are inclusive and relevant to your career goals.
+We usually teach in smaller classroom-based student groups, as opposed to larger lecture theatres, to give you a supportive and personalised learning experience, and your teaching staff are committed to developing the confidence of our students.

 This degree sits within the exciting range of Education and SENDIS courses we offer at the School of Education.